mangrish/java-neo4j-ogm/README.md

 # Quick Start

-The Java Neo4J OGM is written for and requires Java 8+ and Neo4J 2.2+ Standalone Database.
+The Java Neo4J OGM is written for and requires:

+- Java 8+
+- Neo4J 2.2+ Standalone Database.

 ## Install from Maven